 The Dreamliner's reliability rate is now around 98 percent,

-meaning two out of every 100 flights are delayed for mechanical
+meaning that two out of every 100 flights is delayed, which is

-problems - up from 97 percent in October but still short of the
+above the 97 percent reported in October but still short of the

-He was speaking at a news conference in Oslo where Norwegian
+firm's target, Fleming told a news conference in Oslo where

-Air Shuttle ASA, one of the jet's most publicly
+Norwegian Air Shuttle ASA, one of his most troubled